 Hall County's Howard E. Ivester Early College (IEC) is an innovative way for high school students to earn a high school diploma while also earning college credits.
-Hall County Schools partners with Lanier Tech College (LTC), the University of North Georgia (UNG), and Brenau University to provide unique access to Georgia's Dual Enrollment program.
-LTC, UNG, and Brenau professors teach courses on the Howard E. Ivester Early College campus, and transportation is provided for all students during the school day.
+Hall County Schools partners with Lanier Technical College (LTC), the University of North Coarsia (UNC).
+Bronzy University and the

+College (LTC), the University of North Georgia (UNG), Brenau University and the University of Georgia's College of Ag/Environmental Sciences (CAES) to provide unique access to Georgia's Dual Enrollment program.
+LTC, UNG, and Brenau professors teach courses on the Howard E. Ivester Early College campus while CAES courses are taught on UGA's Athens campus, and transportation is provided for all students during the school day.
 Unique to this program is that all students are offered learning supports that include tutoring, career guidance, and personalized planning to meet college and career goals.
+These supports are vital components towards IEC's 99+% student class pass rate.

-Students have the opportunity to take multiple LTC/UNG/Brenau courses per semester at the Howard E. Ivester campus in combination with classes at their high school campus, Work-Based Learning, Honors Mentorship, or main college campuses.
+Students have the opportunity to take multiple LTC/UNG/Brenau/CAES courses per semester at the Howard E. Ivester campus in combination with classes at their high school campus, Work-Based Learning, Honors Mentorship, or main college campuses.
 Dual Enrollment funds cover all tuition, textbooks, and mandatory fees for each course up to 30 hours.
-Some courses with labs (Nurse Aide, Art, Biology, etc.) may require that students purchase course supplies.
-In order to ensure that every student has access to required technology, Hall County Schools offers a Chromebook or laptop for students to use while taking specific core academic and certificate courses at IEC.
-See your Counselor for program details and eligibility requirements.
+Some courses with labs (Nurse Aide, Biology, etc.) may require that students purchase course supplies.
+In order